apache/airflow/UPDATING.md

 )
 ```

-In the new model a user can accomplish the same thing using the following code:
+In the new model a user can accomplish the same thing using the following code under the ``pod_override`` key:

 ```python
 from kubernetes.client import models as k8s